orchestral/docs/src/routing.md

 <a name="registering-routes"></a>
 ## Registering Routes

-Routing with Orchestra Platform is based on Laravel routing engine.
+Routing with Orchestra Platform is still based on Laravel routing engine.
 However we include two base method for registering routes; `Foundation::namespaced()` and `Foundation::group()`.

 <a name="register-frontend-routing"></a>
 ### Frontend Routing